Tracking employee engagement metrics is a tricky subject.

 It’s a straightforward method for recording who is actively engaged on your communication platform through features such as confirmation campaigns and read receipts.

 To boost your buy-in numbers, use an employee engagement app that offers the following:

 - An analytics dashboard

 At MOD Pizza, a nationwide chain with hundreds of new locations opening every year, keeping 6,000-plus employees happy and engaged in their work might seem like a big feat.
 But the Beekeeper app was able to support and sustain a thriving culture built on two-way communication.
-Giving employees a voice through the company’s bottom-up communication strategy has delivered a high adoption rate and an engaged workforce.
+Giving employees a voice through the company’s bottom-up communication strategy has delivered a high adoption rate and a thriving, engaged workforce.

 3. Absenteeism and Turnover Rates

 Of all the employee satisfaction KPI examples, there’s no disputing attendance records and turnover rates.
 These hard numbers can reveal just how motivated your workers are to simply show up.